 Should marketers consider adding audio to their marketing mix?
 For many types of organizations, the answer is “yes”.

-While there are a number of caveats associated with this type of social channel and while it’s early in the game on several levels, there are a number of reasons to test the use of audio content for marketing purposes.
+While there are a few caveats associated with this type of social channel, there are a number of reasons to test the use of audio content for marketing purposes.

 Deterrents to Audio Marketing